DorisModupe/Maji-Ndogo-Findings-Visualization/README.md

 Maji Ndogo used to be a flourishing country but now,they experience draught and lack of access to clean water.
 This project using Power BI helps to communicate issues and solutions to concerned stakeholders.

 ### Data Sources
 The primary dataset used for this analysis is the "Md_water_services_data.xlsx" file, containing detailed information about water related issues.
+The original dataset used is in the file upload section as 'Md_water_services_data (2).xlsx'

 ### Tools
 - SQL